-PHIL: Well as you’re reading through, do you…it seems to me you just take down thoughts and then later you come back and….
+PHIL: Well, as you’re reading through, do you - it seems to me that you just take down thoughts (overlapping).

-JOHN: No, I take a sheet, an eight and a half by fourteen sheet and this is like verse 6, and then another sheet is verse 7.
+JOHN: No, I take a sheet, an 8-1/2 by 14 sheet, and this is like verse 6, and then another sheet is verse 7.

-JOHN: Yeah.
-This is just note taking and I just take…first I take notes from…you know, I look at the Greek text and make sure I’m dealing with the right stuff and then I just start writing this stuff…
+JOHN: Yeah, yeah, this is just note-taking and I just take - first I take notes from - you know, I’ll look at the Greek text and make sure I’m dealing with the right stuff, and then I just start writing (overlapping).

 PHIL: Yeah, I know.
 That’s exactly what I’m thinking.
-(Laughter) But anyways, I didn’t mean to interrupt, go ahead.
+But anyway - anyway, I didn’t mean to interrupt, go ahead.

-JOHN: No…where was I before we got into your future economic…?
+JOHN: Where was I before we got into your future economic -

-PHIL: You’re reading these commentaries and chasing the best thoughts…
+PHIL: You’re reading these commentaries and choosing the best thoughts -

-JOHN: Right, and my thoughts are mixed and one thing stimulates another thought and I’m all the time I’m also looking for cross-referencing because the analog Scriptura is a big issue to me that the Bible’s consistent with itself and what it teaches in one place is going to be supported somewhere else.
-And once you’ve seen the truth here, when you expand it then people not only get the individual look at it, they get the big picture look at it.
-So the best tool to explain the Bible is the Bible itself and it enriches its own truths.
-So I’m working to cross references written down, I write a lot of those down.
+JOHN: Right, and my thoughts are mixed and, you know, one thing stimulates another thought, and I’m all the time, I’m also looking for cross-referencing because the analogia scriptura is a big issue to me, that the Bible is consistent with itself and what it teaches in one place is going to be supported somewhere else, and once you’ve seen the truth here, when you expand it, then people not only get the individual look at it, they get the big-picture look at it.
+So the best tool to explain the Bible is the Bible itself, and it enriches its own truths.
+So I’m working to get cross-references written down.
+I write a lot of those down.

-PHIL: That, by the way, I think is one of the most powerful things about your sermons, the way you use Scripture to illustrate Scripture.
-You don’t sit around and think about how can I illustrate this point from some cute story or clever joke?
-You typically illustrate Scripture with…
+PHIL: That, by the way, I think, is one of the most powerful things about your sermons, the way you use Scripture to illustrate Scripture.
+You don’t sit around and think about how can I illustrate this point from some cute story or clever joke, you typically illustrate Scripture with Scripture.

 JOHN: If there is ever any kind of analogy in a sermon that I give, it is purely spontaneous.
 If there’s any kind of illustration, it’s almost always spontaneous.

-PHIL: That was good, by the way, I thought it was a great illustration.
+PHIL: That was good, by the way (overlapping) a great illustration.

-JOHN: Thank you.
-Well your grandkids, you know, you’ve got some, they make contribution to your ministry in strange ways.
+JOHN: Well, your grandkids, you know, you got some.
+They make contribution to your ministry in strange ways.
 Yeah.

-JOHN: So did I answer the question that you asked?
+JOHN: Did I answer the question that you asked?

-PHIL: And can I just say, sometimes it shows.
-(Laughter)
+PHIL: And can I just say sometimes it shows?

 PHIL: Well, job security.
-Yeah.
-In fact, my favorite, you did a sermon once from Matthew 27 on the miracles that occurred during the crucifixion.
-And you had…you had doubly illiterated every point.
-There were like six or seven points, I forget how many miracles there were, but I do remember your outline because it had to do with the tearing of the curtain in the tabernacle and you called that “sanctuary desecration,” and then there was the supernatural darkness and when you got to the earthquake you called it “soil disturbance.”
-(Laughter)
+Yeah, no, in fact, my favorite - you did a sermon once from Matthew 27 on the miracles that occurred during the crucifixion, and you had doubly alliterated every point.
+There were like six or seven points, I forget how many miracles there were, but I do remember your outline because it had to do with the tearing of the curtain in the tabernacle, and you called that sanctuary desecration and then there was the supernatural darkness.
+And when you got to the earthquake, you called it soil disturbance.

-JOHN: Well yeah, that’s the best I could with an S D for an earthquake.
-But…
+JOHN: Well?
+That was the best I could do with an S-D for an earthquake but -

 JOHN: You know, I have to say the Lord has forgiven me for that.

-PHIL: No…no He hasn’t because (Laughter) whoever edited that part of your commentary left it in there.
-If you look at the Matthew commentary on that passage, it’s right there, “soil disturbance.”
+PHIL: No, no He hasn’t because whoever edited that part of your commentary on that passage, it’s right there, soil disturbance.

 JOHN: I’m the only one who edits the commentaries.

-PHIL: Right.
-If you guys use that, make it “seismic disturbance,” or something.
+PHIL: If you guys use that, make it seismic disturbance or something - anyway -

-JOHN: Yeah, well why didn’t I think of that?
+JOHN: Yeah, well, why didn’t I think of that, see?
 That’s why you edit my books.

-JOHN: Yeah, but you know what he does a lot of times, he’ll say something so inflammatory after he’s edited something and I’ll come back to him and say, “Phil, did I say this?”
-And he’ll say, “No, no, I added that.”
-I said, “Phil, you can’t do that to me, you can do that in your own book.”
+JOHN: You know what he does a lot of times, he’ll say something so inflammatory after he’s edited something and I’ll come back to him and say, “Phil, did I say this?” and he’d say, “No, no, I added that.”
+I say, “Phil, you can’t do that to me.
+You can do that in your own book.”
 So that’s why he called his website Pyromaniac.

-PHIL: Okay, anyway.
-(Laughter).
-At what point in the process because you do outlines and seriously, most…
+PHIL: Okay, anyway - at what point in the process - because you do use outlines and seriously (overlapping).

-JOHN: No, there’s a logical flow of thought, I just don’t spend a lot of time dreaming and scheming those up.
+JOHN: (Overlapping) logical flow of thought, I just don’t spend a lot of time dreaming and scheming those up.
 They fall naturally into clarity.

-JOHN: Yeah, I think there’s a logical flow of thought that you pick up on pretty quickly and I’ll mark that along the way like here’s a point, here’s a sub-point, here’s a point, here’s a sub-point, here’s… And somewhere in the process it starts to congeal and you pick up a point and another point, and another point.
+JOHN: Yeah, I think there’s a logical flow of thought that you pick up on pretty quickly and I’ll mark that along the way, like here’s a point, here’s a subpoint, here’s a point, here’s a point, here’s a subpoint, and somewhere in the process it starts to congeal and you pick up a point and another point and another point.
 But really, the clarification of that outline usually happens toward the end.

 JOHN: Don’t I wish.
-No. When I get…there’s…that’s not the time to step away because that’s the time when your mind is at the fullest point and if its…and it’s cryptic, those notes are cryptic and if you walk away from that, you’ll never be able to recover what you had at that moment.
-So that’s the most intense drill-down time for me when I write the first draft.
+No. When I get - there’s - that’s not the time to step away because that’s the time when your mind is at the fullest point, and if you - and it’s cryptic, those notes are cryptic, and if you walk away from that, you’ll never be able to recover what you had at that moment.
+So that’s the most intense drill-down time for me, when I write the first draft.

 JOHN: And I write it out, the whole thing.

 PHIL: Yeah, I know, and I see you doing that for two days with no interruption, no recreation.
-You’ve said many times that the secret to your preparation is that you learn to keep your seat in the chair.
-And that’s not easy.
+You’ve said many times that the secret to your preparation is that you learned to keep your seat in the chair, and that’s not easy.
 That’s not easy for most of us.

-Look, I’m confident most people don’t need to do this the way I do, I have to work with what I’ve got and I can get really focused.
-I don’t consider myself a scholar or an intellectual, but I can get very focused on what I’m doing and I don’t necessarily hold on to everything going on in my mind at a given moment, but when I’ve got it, it’s got to get on to that page because if it doesn’t get on that page, it may never come again.
+Look, I’m not - I’m confident most people don’t need to do this the way I do.
+I have to work with what I’ve got, and I can get really focused.
+I don’t consider myself a scholar or an intellectual, but I can get very focused on what I’m doing, and I don’t necessarily hold onto everything going on in my mind at a given moment, but when I’ve got it, it’s got to get onto that page because if it doesn’t get on that page, it may never come again.

-JOHN: No, you must experience that.
-When you’re putting something together, you’ve got this captured and if you don’t get it down, it will go away and you can’t recover it.
+JOHN: - when you’re putting something together, you’ve got this captured and if you don’t get it down, it’ll go away and you can’t recover it.

-JOHN: When I first moved my office home, it was in a couple of weeks, Patricia came to me and she said, “You know, I think you ought to take your office back to the church.”
-(Laughter) I said, “Why?”
-She had never received rejection at the level that she had received it in the weeks that I came home because…
+JOHN: When I first moved my office home, you know, within a couple of weeks, Patricia came to me and she said, “You know, I think you ought to take your office back to the church.”
+I said, “Why?”
+She’d never received rejection at the level that she’d received it in the weeks that I came home.

-JOHN: Yeah, because it’s hard, you know.
-She was so excited when I came home, she was going to give me lunch, and pretty soon she was trying to find the flattest pizza in the place so she could slide it under the door.
-She was mortally afraid, you know.
+JOHN: Yeah, because it’s hard, you know, and she was so excited when I came home, she was going to give me lunch, and pretty soon she was trying to find the flattest pizza in the place so she could slide it under the door.
+And she was mortally afraid, you know.

 PHIL: Yeah, and grandchildren don’t make that any easier, do they?

-JOHN: Then they bring the grandkids over, then what are you going to do?
-No, when we had kids, I couldn’t have my office at home.
-Then the kids were gone and now the grandkids come and it’s…they don’t knock…grandkids don’t knock.
+JOHN: Then they bring the grandkids over.
+Then what are you going to do?
+When we had kids, I couldn’t have my office at home.
+Then the kids were gone and now the grandkids come, and it’s - they don’t knock.
+Grandkids don’t knock.
 They just come flying in.

-PHIL: Yeah, my granddaughter will sneak up behind me and grab the office chair and turn it around and make me look at her.
+PHIL: My granddaughter will sneak up behind me and grab the office chair and turn it around and make me look at her.

-JOHN: I mean, we’ve got to have some of that, right?
-I mean…
+JOHN: I mean we got to have some of that, right?

-PHIL: People often ask this and I’m going to ask it, I know you don’t like to talk about negative things or whatever.
+PHIL: So people often ask his, and I’m going to ask it.
+I know you don’t like to talk about negative things.
 What have been the most difficult trials in your ministry?
 You look back over 44 years, if you had to name the two or three greatest trials, what would they be?
-Because a lot of us watch your ministry and think, “Everything you’ve ever touched is successful and easy,” and it’s not like that at all, is it?
+Because a lot of us watch your ministry and think everything you’ve ever touched is successful and easy, and it’s not like that at all, is it?

-JOHN: I think when my second son, Mark, had a brain tumor, I was…it was an overwhelming reality, I fasted and prayed for I think it was nine days and the Lord was gracious in his case and the next event was Patricia having a car accident and breaking her neck, shattering C2 and C3 and they said she should have been a quadriplegic and there’s just overwhelming dread that sets in.
-Those kind of intimate things in our lives, those were very, very deep points in time and you didn’t know the outcome of those things.
-And God was very kind and gracious to me in regard to that.
+JOHN: I think when my second son, Mark, had a brain tumor, that was overwhelming reality.
+I fasted and prayed for - I think it was nine days, and the Lord was gracious in his case.
+And the next event was Patricia having a car accident and breaking her neck, shattering C2 and C3 and they said that, you know, she should’ve been a quadriplegic, and there’s just overwhelming dread sets in.
+Those kind of intimate things in our lives, those were very, very deep points in time.
+You didn’t know the outcome of those things and God was very kind and gracious to me in regard to that.

-PHIL: That seems to happen at every ministry, too, isn’t it?
-That’s a common experience of pastors.
+PHIL: That seems to happen in every ministry, too - that’s a common experience of pastors.